Factorio-Access/Factorio-Access-Launcher/README.md

 Quickly collect half of the entire output of a building: With empty hand, CONTROL + RIGHT BRACKET on the building

+## Faster mining
+Clear area: SHIFT + X. This automatically clears trees and rocks and dropped items within a 10 tile radius.
+If you press this shortcut on rails, it clears rails too.

+Start instant mining tool: CONTROL + X. When you are holding this tool, everything the cursor touches is mined instantly.

+Stop instant mining tool: SHIFT + Q

 ## Cursor

-Speak cursor coordinates: K. If the cursor is over an entity, its relative location ıupon the entity is read out, such as the Southwest corner.
+Speak cursor coordinates: K. If the cursor is over an entity, its relative location upon the entity is read out, such as the Southwest corner.

 Enable or disable cursor mode: I

 Move cursor freely in cursor mode: W A S D

-Jump cursor to character: J
+Return the cursor to the character: J

-Teleport player to cursor: SHIFT + T
+Teleport character to cursor: SHIFT + T

 Increase cursor size to examine a larger area: CONTROL + I

 Decrease cursor size to examine a smaller area: CONTROL + SHIFT + I

-Note: You must be in cursor mode for the size of the cursor to make any difference.
+Note: You must be in cursor mode for the size of the cursor to make any difference in area scans.

 ## Inventory